ariaandika/tokenizer/readme.md

 Derived from `tokenizer`, we can create a html lexer.

-Here, we evaluate open or closed node, not the whole element with its children.
+Here, we parse open or close element, not the whole element with its children.
 This is to avoid allocating new vector when iterating.
 So the result is a one dimensional tokens.
 Attributes also not parsed, only validated, with same the reason above, to avoid allocating new vector.
 We can iterate attribute on its own if needed.

-We can detect:
+### `Syntax Tree`

+possible types of token:

 - `DOCTYPE`, html doctype `<!DOCTYPE html>`
 - `Comment`, html comment, `<!-- any value -->`